eWaterCycle/infra/README.md

       - description: Path where home directories are stored.
 Set to `/data/<storage item name for homes>`.
     - grader_user:
       - label: "Grader user"
-      - description: "User who will be grading.
-User should be created on sram."
+      - description: User who will be grading.
+User should be created on sram.
     - students
       - label: "Students"
-      - description: "List of student user name and passwords.
-Format `[["<username1>","<password1"]]`."
+      - description: List of student user name and passwords.
+Format '[["<username1>","<password1>"]]'.
+Use '[]' for no students.
     - num_nodes
       - label: "Number of nodes"
       - description: Only used when cloud provider `SURF HPC Cloud cluster` is selected.